-- count begins once the player is ready to take it (violation results in goal clearance for opponent) - If a restart of play is delayed for tactical reasons (time wasting) the referee blows the whistle and visibly starts the four second count, whether the player taking the restart is ready or not - The player taking the kick may make a small mound of sand with their feet, or the ball (not the hands) to raise the position of the ball.
-Four second count begins after the mound is built
+- ★ count begins once the player is ready to take it (Restart = goal clearance for opponent) - If a restart is delayed for tactical reasons (time wasting) the referee blows the whistle and visibly starts the 4-second count, whether the player taking the restart is ready or not - The player taking any kick may make a small mound of sand with their feet, or the ball (NO hands) to raise the position of the ball.
+The 4-second count begins after the mound is built.

-Four Second Count \must be visibly performed by the referee\
+4-SECOND COUNT (must be visibly performed by the referee)